aceinetx/rebuild/README.md

 - Write rebuild.cpp with your targets (ref. above)
 - Compile rebuild: ```g++ -o rebuild rebuild.cpp```

+# When you might want to use rebuild
+- If you want a makefile-like lightweight build system
+- If you don't want to type all your header dependencies (CTarget does this automatically)

 # When you might NOT want to use rebuild
 For basically the same reasons you don't want to use makefiles